dooco/brownies/README.md

 - Hero image zoomed in so that only a portion of the image could be seen.
 Issue resolved by sizing the image and saving the re-sized image.
 - Navigation menu items were being overlapped on smaller screens.
 Resolved by adding a media query for small screens that changes display from row to column.
 - Content was stretched across the entire width of the screen.
 Resolved by introducing container that had max width of 1100 px.
+- To achieve a contrasting flip-card effect in the main section of the home page each section’s layout ( image first followed by text / next section text first followed by image) caused an issue on mobile display.
+This issue could be resolved by aligning sections in same order for small screen displays and using flex reverse on columns for large screen displays.
+- Download time to display background image on sign up page is marginally long and could be addressed by further compressing image.

+---

 # Deployment